What are Some Causes for Swollen Fingers?

 2. Take Natural Diuretics

 They will allow for the elimination of fluid retention in your body.
 First, try to drink two liters of water a day.
-Include natural foods with diuretic capabilities in your diet, like green tea, celery, carrots, tomatoes, onion, eggplant, asparagus, artichoke, watercress, cucumber, Brussels sprouts, and lettuce, for example.
+Secondly, make sure you include natural foods with diuretic capabilities in your diet, like green tea, celery, carrots, tomatoes, onion, eggplant, asparagus, artichoke, watercress, cucumber, brussels sprouts, and lettuce, for example.

 3. A Balanced, Salt-Free Diet

-If you have a diet rich in fiber and vegetables and remove industrial fats, additives, and salt from it, your body will improve and especially prevent fluid retention, which will improve your circulation and help you lose weight.
+If you have a diet rich in fiber and vegetables and remove industrial fats, additives, and salt from it, your body will improve and prevent fluid retention.
+Aside from helping you avoid swollen fingers, this will improve your circulation and help you lose weight.

 4. Compression Gloves